xleon/mobileapp/docs/solution-outline.md

 Ultrawave has extensive integration tests, which tests all endpoints against Toggl's staging api.

-These tests are currently not run automatically, however this will change in the future.
+These tests are run nightly on the `develop` branch.

 ### :art: UI Tests

 Daneel has UI Tests, which test all UI components for correct behaviour.

-These tests are currently not run automatically, however this will change in the future.
+These tests are run nightly on the `develop` branch.

+### :calling: Test builds

+To enable every member of the team, and others inside Toggl to test the current state of the app easily, we create automatic AdHoc builds every night automatically.

+The builds, as well as the results of the integration and UI tests are posted to Slack for easy access.